superfly/docs/reference/fly-replay.html.md

 ```
 fly-replay: app=app-in-same-org
 ```
-This can be used for cross-app replays; think a router app for a FAAS that wants to spin up a customer VM on demand.
+This can be used for cross-app replays; think a router app for a FaaS that wants to spin up a customer [VM](/docs/reference/machines/) on demand.

 Replay the request to a specific instance by ID:
 ```
-fly-replay: instance=00bb33ff`
+fly-replay: instance=00bb33ff
 ```

 Tell the target instance why the request was routed to it (where the recipient app has logic to make use of that information):